fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     </p>

     <p>
-    In this post, we demonstrate how to use Chronos for one-step-ahead forecasting.
+    In this post, we demonstrate how to use Amazon Chronos for one-step-ahead forecasting.
     We will use the US average electricity price monthly time series from November 1978 to July 2024, which we will download from the FRED database, and generate one-month-ahead forecasts from August 2014 to July 2024.
-    We will use expanding context windows, that is on each month we will provide Chronos all the data up to that month, and generate the forecast for the next month.
+    We will use expanding context windows, that is on each month we will provide Amazon Chronos all the data up to that month, and generate the forecast for the next month.
     </p>

     <p>
-    We will compare Chronos' forecasts to the rolling forecasts of a SARIMA model which is re-trained each month on the same data that was provided to Chronos as context.
+    We will compare Amazon Chronos' forecasts to the rolling forecasts of a SARIMA model which is re-trained each month on the same data that was provided to Amazon Chronos as context.
-    We will find that Chronos and the SARIMA model have comparable performance.
+    We will find that Amazon Chronos and the SARIMA model have comparable performance.
     </p>

 ******************************************